Misdemeanor Attorney in Phoenix

 - Was evidence collected and preserved correctly?

-- Were your rights protected throughout the process?
+- Were your constitutional rights protected throughout the process?

 - Do forensic or chemical test results show inconsistencies?